 - For peak performance, use battery that is being stored at room temperature.
 The snow thrower may not properly start if the battery temperature is too cold.

 Cordless snow shovels are quite affordable.
-Most models cost between $100 and $200.
+Most models cost between $100 and $300.
 Be wary of finding cheaper versions, they may not be cordless.
-Corded models offer the same convenience, but have the added hassle of carrying a cord and the distance limits that come along with that.
+Corded models offer similar convenience, but have the added hassle of carrying a cord and the distance limits that come along with that.

 Is a cordless snow shovel recommended for me?